How Much Does It Cost to Trademark a Business Name?

 • International Registration

 If the business name you want to register with the USPTO consists of drawings or a logo, you should have a clear photo of the entire logo.
 You do have the option of simply registering the text of your business name, such as merely registering “Magic Wash” without the artwork.
-This gives you the broadest and the best protection possible.
+This gives you the broadest and best protection possible.

 What Should You Do Before Registering Your Business Name as a Trademark?